AtomBeam

 He earned a Bachelor’s degree in Mathematics from MIT and a Ph.D. from the University of California, San Diego.

 Asghar had the original idea for AtomBeam’s technology, and is responsible for its development and IP.
-He is a leading technology innovator with more than 25 years of experience in software and IT solutions.
+He is a leading technology innovator with more than twenty-five years of experience in software and IT solutions.

 Earlier in his career, he was a cloud architect with Seagate Technology, a computer hardware company.
-Prior to that, he spent 13 years at HP, serving as a master technologist.
+Prior to that, he spent thirteen years at HP, serving as a master technologist.
 He began his career as a senior systems architect with Electronic Data Systems and was also a senior programmer with Siemens.

 Asghar earned a Master’s degree in Computer Science from the Vienna University of Technology and also studied at MIT.